full-spark/elden-ring-checklist/README.md

 # Elden Ring Checklist
-A simple checklist that includes all the neuances that Elden Ring has to offer.
+A simple checklist that includes all the nuances that Elden Ring has to offer.